MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-widget-bounds-revalidation.rst

 Canvas Container
 ------------------
-- Since Canvas can position widgets freely we calculate the optimal size based on the position of the farthest child in the X and Y position, its width and compare if the width of the canvas
+- Since Canvas can position widgets freely, we calculate the optimal size based on the  X and Y position and width of the farthest child,and compare it with the width of the canvas

-- This simpler implementation of canvas will only calculate using the X and Y position of each child and see if it's greater than the one before
+- This simpler implementation of Canvas will only calculate using the X and Y position of each child and see if it is greater than the one before

 .. code-block:: java